acikgozb/tcp-ip-journey/1-ping/README.md

 Before you continue reading, try to not think about the classful system we discussed above.
 The classful system is mentioned simply because we need to understand "why" there is a thing called subnetting.

-So, the problem is pretty obvious by now - we need a more efficient way to use IP.
+So, the problem is pretty obvious by now - we need a more efficient way to use IP addresses.
 This is the primary thing that subnetting solves.

-How?
+But how?

-The logic behind subnetting is simple: Subnetting allows us to take a network, and create smaller networks from it.
+The logic behind subnetting is simple: Subnetting allows us to take a network, and create _smaller networks_ from it.
 By optimizing subnetting, we can achieve efficient IP addressing throughout our networks.

 ---